A near-comprehensive account of how the grand and unbroken tradition of Indian aesthetics was intentionally destroyed by the Leftists

 At any rate, in 1953, the IPTA had attained even greater success and attracted the attention and patronage of influential sections of the society including advocates, judges, joint secretaries, and serving politicians.
 Two notable regional offshoots of IPTA of those days include the Praja Natya Mandali in (undivided) Andhra and Samudaya in Karnataka.
 It also helped that by then, the Communists had their own man, Nawab Nehru at the helm of India.
 Their persistent wooing of Nawab Nehru met with great success: in 1957 the IPTA got official recognition by the Sangeet Natak Akademi.
 In other words, capture of institutions from where they could certify what was “good art” and what wasn’t: those who didn’t toe the line were either sidelined or destroyed.

 From here, the transition to cinema was mostly seamless.
-Check out the names of the writers, actors, music directors listed earlier in this essay.
+It will be instructive to check out the names and career paths of the writers, actors, music directors listed earlier in this essay.
 For the next thirty-odd years, the Leftist dominance was nearly total.
 Another measure of this dominance is reflected in the fact that the Government of India released a postage stamp in honour of the IPTA.

 The dominance still prevails.